wojtkowiak/meteor-custom-protocol/README.md

 ```

 And that is basically it.
 There is just one limitation - your data object can not have a `__type` field because it is used to store your message name.
-You can change the field name to something else by inovking `protocol.setTypeField('another field name');`.
+You can change the field name to something else by invoking `protocol.setTypeField('another field name');`.

 ### Creating you own protocol